jagerber48/sciform/docs/source/options.rst

 -----------------------

-Instead of displaying ``123.456 ± 0.789``, there is a notation where the uncertainty is shown in brackets after the value as ``123.456(789)``.
+Instead of displaying ``123.456 ± 0.789``, there is a notation where the uncertainty is shown in parentheses after the value as ``123.456(789)``.
 Here the ``(789)`` in parentheses is meant to be "matched up" with the final three digits of the value so that the 9 in the uncertainty is